ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/query-tracker/system-python-udf.md

 - `$f` and `$script`: [Named YQL expressions](../../../yql/syntax/expressions.md#named-nodes).
   - `$f`: Ready-to-use function.
   - `$script`: Python script mentioned in the previous section.
-- `SystemPython3_8::`: Fixed prefix for declaring a Python function. `System` means that Python must be used from the environment at runtime. `3_8` indicates the Python version to be used.
+- `SystemPython3_8::`: Fixed prefix for declaring a Python function. `System` means that Python will be taken from the environment at runtime. `3_8` indicates the Python version to be used.
   - As of the time of writing this article, versions `3_8` – `3_12` are available.
 - `foo`: Name of the function to be called, defined in the `$script`.
 - `Callable<()->String>`: Function signature description.
 The empty brackets indicate that the function doesn't accept any arguments. `String` after the arrow means that the function returns a string.
 Example of a function signature with arguments: `Callable<(String, Uint32)->Double>`.